xguerin/bitstring/README.md

 $ jbuilder runtest
 ```

+## Appreciation

+Tokens of appreciation are gladly accepted in the form of [virtual coffee](https://buymeacoff.ee/xguerin).

 ## License

 The library is licensed under the LGPL v2 or later, with the OCaml linking